ficusio/openresty/README.md

 ### Usage during development

-To aviod rebuilding your Docker image after each modification of Lua code or NginX config, you can add a simple script that mounts config/content directories to appropriate locations and starts NginX:
+To avoid rebuilding your Docker image after each modification of Lua code or NginX config, you can add a simple script that mounts config/content directories to appropriate locations and starts NginX:

 ```bash
 #!/usr/bin/env bash